 Moving away from fossil fuels like coal and oil is an important step in making our energy consumption more sustainable.
 Alternative sources include hydro, solar, and wind, but once electricity is generated, it needs to be used right away because we lack a reliable method to store large amounts of power.

-“The main driver for energy system evolution is not scarcity.
-We didn’t abandon the stone age due to the scarcity of stones.
+“The main driver for energy system evolution is not scarcity,” explains Mérida.
+“We didn’t abandon the stone age due to the scarcity of stones.
 We abandoned it because there were better things to build things with.
 And in the case of fossil fuel – these transitions you have seen from wood, to coal, to oil – are due to quality and convenience; the fuels are much more convenient,”

 Hydrogen is a front-runner as a chemical fuel because it can be generated from water.
 Through a process called hydrolysis, we can use electricity to break water down into hydrogen and oxygen.
 This conversion stores the electrical energy as chemical energy, allowing the hydrogen to be used as a fuel.
 When hydrogen is later burned to release the energy for use, it converts back into water, creating a truly zero-emission system.

 This is the idea behind fuel cells, which are devices that use hydrogen to produce electricity.
 Fuel cells were first developed in Vancouver, making Canada a world leader in this technology.
 Together with renewable energy sources, the further development of hydrogen as a fuel may lead to our best source of energy yet.